 - Shorter construction times = Less chance for injury

 - Prefabricated and pre-engineered = Less risk during construction (assembly)

 - Durable, fire and disaster resistant materials = Lower insurance premiums and the increased chance of rebates

 A well-built steel building once completed remains highly flexible in how it can be used.
 Spatial design can be reworked by moving interior walls, adding or subtracting wall and floor coverings, or changing openings.
-If your client needs more space, you can add to the building through enclosing more floor space or by building upwards.
+If your client needs more space, you can add to the building by enclosing more floor space or by building upwards.
 More space can be added at ground level by adding more units onto an existing building, expanding the footprint.
 In each case, a steel building manufacturer can precisely fabricate new members and frame elements to fit the existing building.

 For more information on Steel Buildings, CLICK HERE or give us a call 888-783-3535

 And, don’t forget to subscribe, share and comment!